snowplow/snowplowanalytics.com/_posts/2017-05-24-dataflow-runner-0.3.0-released.md

 fails with:

 {% highlight bash %}
-FATA[0000] Locked by other process
+WARN[0000] Locked already held
 {% endhighlight %}

 Note that the lock is only characterized by its name.
 As a result, we can setup locks across job names and/or cluster IDs.

-In a lock context, the lock will be materialized by a file at the specified path.
+In a local context, the lock will be materialized by a file at the specified path.

 <h3 id="distributed-lock">1.2 Distributed lock</h3>